backlineint/drupal-puck-sandbox/README.md

 ## Tasks

 - Install site with `ddev install`
-- Export slide content with `ddev drush default-content:export-module revitalize_content`
+- Export slide content with `ddev export-content`

 ## Todos

+- [] Update path aliases for slides
 - [] Create deck content type
 - [] Start outlining talk in slides
 - [] Come up with a way to export slides for publishing